 Okay folks.
 No more lists.
-I (semi) promise.
-I’m writing this post because I’m getting rather sick of the “no women, no people of color as leads in superhero films” stance Hollywood has taken.
+I (semi-) promise.
+I’m writing this post because I’m getting rather sick of the “no women or people of color as leads in superhero films” stance Hollywood has taken.
 The scuttlebutt is that these films are not viable and won’t make money overseas.
 Of course they aren’t viable — if you make crap films.
 See Halle Berry’s Catwoman for what not to do.
 They had to have known it was going to be crap, so why did they make it?
 Was the option running out?

 Well, let’s get to it.

 Wonder Woman is not American.
 Let’s bin the red white and blue uniform.
 I’ve heard the argument that since an American psychologist, William Moulton Marston, created her she should be portrayed as such.
 No. She is linked to ancient Greek mythology and culture and this should be reflected in her presentation.
 Let her be the warrior she is rather than a symbol of misogynist American propaganda.
 And as she hails from a purely fictional ancient/future Greek society, some liberties can be taken, but her current uniform is not the business.
 Try the image below as a baseline and evolve/modernize from there: